perfsonar/docs/pscheduler_client_schedule.rst

     * **Cleanup** - This run completed execution and is doing some final operations
     * **Finished** - The run has already executed and finished successfully
     * **Overdue** - The run was scheduled to execute at a certain time in the past but did not.
 It may get executed soon if it is not beyond a certain threshold.
     * **Missed** - The run was scheduled but did not execute at it's given time.
-This can happen if the scheduler was not running at the allotted time or the task was :ref:`paused<pscheduler_client_tasks-pausing>`.
+This can happen if the runner was not running at the scheduled time or the pScheduler was instructed to stop executing runs using the `pause` command.
     * **Failed** - The run failed to complete for some reason
     * **Non-Starter** - The run could not be scheduled because there was no timeslots that could accomodate the constraints
     * **Canceled** - The task was cancelled before the run was executed